cpaika/tech-blog-v3.github.io/_posts/2020-05-04-why-do-urls-start-with-www.md

 As your engineering abilities mature, you start to identify and question those assumptions.
 It's always a fun experience when you realize you completely misunderstood something!
 There's no better way to keep yourself humble.

-One of those humbling moments happened to me recently when I realized I had no idea what "www" meant.
-Obviously its an acronym for the 'World Wide Web', but what's its technical significance?
+One of those humbling moments happened to me recently when I realized I had no idea what `www` meant.
+Obviously it's an acronym for the 'World Wide Web', but what's its technical significance?
 I've seen it everywhere my whole life prefixed on web URLs, and had never stopped to consider what it *actually is*.

 ![Various website URL's with the www portion highlighted surrounding a question mark](/assets/www-questions.jpg)

 So I decided to do some digging.
-Rather than read someone elses interpretations, I decided to figure this mystery out by reading the sources directly.
+Rather than read someone else's interpretations, I chose to figure this mystery out by reading the sources directly.
 The standards for the web were created by the IETF - the Internet Engineering Task Force.
 They were documented in the late 80's and 90's in numerous technical whitepapers, called RFC's - Request For Comments.
 They are all still hosted on the [IETF website](https://www.rfc-editor.org/rfc-index.html).
 Turns out RFC's are surprisingly easy to read![^1]

 ### Breaking Down a URL
 To begin the investigation, lets breakdown a URL.
 In [RFC-1738](https://tools.ietf.org/html/rfc1738), they specify an HTTP URL takes the form: